Smooth Logic Constraints in Nonlinear Optimization and Optimal Control Problems: Introduction

 \subsection{Background and Motivation}

 In order to address the complexity of modern engineering challenges, optimal control methods have emerged as a popular and effective option for balancing performance and cost subject to user-defined and system-dependent constraints.
-These approaches generate control trajectories by solving optimization problems, which are usually preferred to be smooth \cite[Chap.~1]{vinter2010optimal}, \cite[Chap.~12]{nocedal2006numerical}.
+These approaches generate control trajectories by solving optimization problems, which are usually formulated with smooth dynamics and constraints \cite[Chap.~1]{vinter2010optimal}, \cite[Chap.~12]{nocedal2006numerical}.
 However, many real-world applications involve complex relationships between the system variables that are not easily captured by smooth or continuous constraints and require the explicit modeling of logical links.
 This includes modeling contact in legged robotics \cite{wensing2023optimization}, energy price changes in power markets \cite{carli2022robust}, and thruster limitations in spacecraft \cite{malyuta2023fast}.
-These applications then necessitate introducing binary variables to describe the logical constraints, resulting in mixed-integer problems with both continuous and discrete decision variables.
+These applications necessitate introducing binary variables to describe the logical constraints, resulting in mixed-integer problems with both continuous and discrete variables.